 Methodology

 Because religious liberty matters, so does careful measurement of its component parts and causal factors.
-Objectivity is critical for meaningful measurement and consistent with the highest standard of research integrity.
+Objectivity is critical for meaningful measurement and consistent with the highest standards of research integrity.

-RLS adopts the term “safeguard” to describe state laws that provide freedom from artificial barriers that would otherwise reduce one’s capacity for religious exercise.
-Even among those who agree that liberty is a means not an end, we submit that this sort of liberty is an essential precondition for facilitating other goods and a person’s ability to pursue his or her ultimate purpose.
+RLS adopts the term “safeguard” to describe state laws that provide a general freedom from artificial barriers that would otherwise reduce one’s capacity for religious exercise.
+These laws often take the form of exemptions.
+Even those who think that liberty is a means not an end should recognize that this sort of liberty is an essential precondition for facilitating other goods, including personal, familial, cultural, and spiritual ends.

 Appendix A of the Religious Liberty in the States 2022 report explains in much greater detail what we mean by “liberty” and how it informs this measurement project.

-Taking together this project’s conception of liberty and its goal of objectivity, RLS constructs an index and state ranking that ultimately reflect the reality that states differ in their distinct legal provisions for free exercise.
+Taking together this project’s conception of liberty and its goal of objectivity, RLS constructs an index and state rankings that reflect the reality that states differ in their legal provisions for free exercise.

 While it is also likely that states differ in other ways that provide more or less space to people of faith, measuring the legal safeguards has a number of advantages over alternative measures (e.g., the attitudes of one’s neighbors, accepted social norms, or religious stigma), providing greater accuracy and practical utility.